developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 ## Geolocation
 ### GeolocationEnabled
 Controls HTML5 Geolocation.
 When enabled on a device that supports geolocation and is in range of a GPS network, the geolocation data is returned to the defined JavaScript callback.
-When disabled the defined JavaScript error callback is called, notifying the app that the permission to using Geolocation is disabled.
+When disabled the defined JavaScript error callback is called, notifying the app that the permission to using geolocation is disabled.

 **Possible Values**